 In 1945, nine forward-thinking citizens of Homer met and began working together to form Alaska's fifth rural electric cooperative.
-By March 13, 1950, the system was energized, making Homer brighter for 56 cooperative members.
-Today, 80 Megawatts of generation is needed to fulfill 23,000 member-owners' electrical needs in a 3,166 square-mile service area on the southern Kenai Peninsula.
+By 1950, the system was energized, making Homer brighter for 56 cooperative members.
+Today, 80 Megawatts of generation fulfills 23,000 member-owners' electrical needs in a 3,166 square-mile service area on the southern Kenai Peninsula.